 Income is deemed earned when the customer invoice is prepared and sent, and the expenses are deemed incurred when the purchase order is prepared and sent.
-35 add-on cash basis company
+35 company

 Extension to the base LedgerSMB system to add new functionality.
-24, 128 contact
+24, 138 contact